fyodorovich/Timebank-Toolkit/Organisation.md

 - [CrashPlan](https://www.crashplan.com/en-us/)

-### File Sharing <a name="sharing"></a>
+### File Transfer <a name="sharing"></a>
-These file sharing companies allow you to store files online.
+These file transfer/sharing companies allow you to store files online.
 However, their fees for storage tend to be higher than companies which describe themselves as cloud storage.

 Both of the services we list below allow ad-hoc file transfers for free.
 The free transfers have a ceiling on the maximum file size but those limits are generous enough for most needs.